 For wire, the smaller the gauge number (#) rating, the more power it can handle.
 So #12 can handle more power than #14, etc..

 The NEC (National Electrical Code) sets limits on the amount of Amps (current) that wire conductors may carry (for safety / overheating).
 There are variations depending on wire insulation/jacket, temperature, use.

-The following is from NEC Table UL486E for copper conductors, not more than 3 in cable.
+The following is from NEC Table UL486E for copper conductors:

 Note: Extension cord specs vary (materials and other factors).
 Check the label!